LuisFerUIO/RentEase/README.md

-This academic project was developed using pure JavaScript, without any frameworks.
+This experimental project was developed using pure JavaScript, without any frameworks.
 It is a real estate marketplace for properties such as houses, lots, and apartments, featuring full CRUD functionality: create, read, update, and delete.

 Key features include: